sizeofvoid/libopeninput/doc/user/palm-detection.rst

 location.
 A touch exceeding a pressure threshold is considered a thumb if it is within the thumb detection zone.

-.. note:: "Pressure" on touchpads is synonymous with "contact area", a large touch
+.. note:: "Pressure" on touchpads is synonymous with "contact area."
+A large touch
 	surface area has a higher pressure and thus hints at a thumb or palm touching the surface.